 We researched Scotland and looked at thousands of photos before our travels, but nothing prepares you for what it will be like in person, especially the Scottish Highlands.
 There is something exceptional about this almost perfect area of the world.
-As you wander the countryside and get to know the people, there will be WOW moments one after another.
+As you wander the countryside and get to know the people, there will be WOW moments, one after another.
 After a while, you think it can’t get better, and somehow it does.
-Scotland has it all from the picturesque landscape, impressive castles, fine whiskey, kind people, rugged coastline, endless farmlands, friendly sheep, charming villages, and fascinating cities.
+Scotland has everything, picturesque landscapes, impressive castles, fine whiskey, kind people, rugged coastline, endless farmlands, friendly sheep, charming villages, and fascinating cities.

 One of the most memorable stops during our travels to Scotland was the Isle of Skye, a true blessing from heaven.
 It has sandy beaches, raw natural beauty, medieval castles, and charming villages with the finest and most spectacular views.
 You will also discover along with its renowned castles, its world-famous mountain ranges, and rocky slopes (known as “Cuillin Hills”).
-The hills dominate most of its landscape and offer some of the most dramatic breathtaking scenery.
+The hills dominate most of its landscape and offer some dramatic, breathtaking scenery.

-Eilean Donan Castle brought us here, one of the most photographed castles in Scotland, but the whole Isle captured our heart in short order.
+Eilean Donan Castle brought us to one of the most photographed castles in Scotland, but the whole Isle captured our hearts in short order.
 If you can visit only one part of Scotland, let it be the Isle of Skye.

 Where is the Isle of Skye Located in Scotland?

-This scenic island is located on the west coast of Scotland.
+This scenic Isle of Skye is located on the west coast of Scotland.
 It is in the Highlands of Scotland.

 Although there are no railway tracks on this island, you can still get to the closest stations, which connect to local bus routes – Kyle of Lochalsh Train Station & Duirinish Train Station.
 They provide unforgettable rail experiences from wherever you originate.

-If you want to explore the authentic Scottish culture, you should visit the Isle of Skye as it has a bustling port and thriving cultural history that attracts thousands of tourists each year.
+To explore authentic Scottish culture, you should visit the Isle of Skye, which has a bustling port and thriving cultural history that attracts thousands of tourists yearly.